phomer/drafts/persistence/MerkleTreePersistence.md

 We need this because lite-clients will not necessarily be able to get an independent block hash and a proof at the same time.
 If they are going to two difference sources, there is an inherent race condition that needs to be address.
 To solve this we require proofs that are somewhat earlier in history.

-The rather obvious extension is to keep track of the many persistent roots inthe database.
+The rather obvious extension is to keep track of the many persistent roots in the database.
 We want a fixed number of them, say 1000, since we need to be able to constraint the disk usage.

 If we persist any given root, with its new set of paths, then all we really need to do is keep track of this, and at a later point delete all of the persisted nodes.
 The root hash in this case acts as a unique key, to which we can reach all of the underlying node changes.